Since 2001, Mary Ann has been educating adults, children, families and professionals in and around her community about what matters.

 I help individuals, couples, groups and organizations connect with their own wisdom and compassion through contemplative offerings, coaching and consulting.
 My years of training, doctoral degree in Human Development and Psychology and experience in the fields of relational health, spiritual direction, and mind-body disciplines such as yoga, meditation, Buddhist psychology and mindfulness influence and deepen my personal life and inform my professional work with people of all ages and life stages.

-I am an educator, coach and spiritual director.
+I am an educator, coach and spiritual director, currently training as a lay healthcare chaplain.
 I am not a psychologist and do not provide therapy or offer clinical services.

 Sample Client List